givddul/WeatherApp/README.md

 # WeatherApp
-Weather app for Android phones using the Flutter framework
+Weather app for Android phones built with the Flutter framework